-- thoroughly clean the meter with inert gas; - use a vehicle with an open or ventilated loading area for transport (if necessary).
+- thoroughly clean the meter with inert gas; - Use a vehicle with an open or ventilated loading area for transport (if necessary).

 To properly uninstall the equipment, proceed as specified in Tab.
-10.63:

-Step Action
+10.85.:

-1 Close the valves upstream and downstream of the equipment.
+to properly drinictal the equipment, proceed as opening in tab.
+To see.
+Step Action 1 Close the valves upstream and downstream of the equipment.
 2 Disconnect the upstream and downstream pipes from the equipment by unscrewing the fittings with adequate hand tools.
 Remove the equipment.

-3 NOTICE!

-Seal the valves upstream and downstream of the equipment if:

-closing the system;

-the equipment is not replaced immediately.
+NOTICE!
+3 Seal the valves upstream and downstream of the equipment if: closing the system; the equipment is not replaced immediately.
+Tab.
+10.85